alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 When deciding what to put in a shared kernel, keep in mind the following:

-- Business logic should not be reused in most cases as it alwasy evolves on separate trajectories.
+- Business logic should not be reused in most cases as it always evolves on separate trajectories.
 E.g. the sales perspective of what a product is is different from the perspective of customer support.
 - Infrastructure / utility code could be reused, but should be duplicated if the changes from a team impact negatively the performance of another team.

 Overall, try to avoid reusing code between bounded contexts as much as possible.